lucasshira/product-registration-app/README.md

 - User authentication with Google Login
 - Dark mode support
-- Persistent user session and preferences using localStorage
+- Persistent user session and their preferences

 ## Technologies Used